Licenses, Tags, Permits, Endorsements and Validations

 - Anglers may purchase only one Combined Angling Tag (authorizing harvest of 20 salmon or steelhead) per year.

 - Harvested adult wild salmon or steelhead must be recorded on the Combined Angling Tag.
+See exception for wild steelhead harvested in the Rogue-South Coast area on Southwest Zone.

 - Angler who takes the fish must record the fish on their tag irrespective of who hooked the fish.